wiloon/blog/themes/even/exampleSite/content/post/english-preview.md

 There are three types of templates: single, list, and partial.
 Each type takes a bit of content as input and transforms it based on the commands in the template.

 Hugo uses its knowledge of the content to find the template file used to render the content.
-If it can't find a template that is an exact match for the content, it will shift up a level and search from there.
+If it can’t find a template that is an exact match for the content, it will shift up a level and search from there.
 It will continue to do so until it finds a matching template or runs out of templates to try.
-If it can't find a template, it will use the default template for the site.
+If it can’t find a template, it will use the default template for the site.

-Please note that you can use the front matter to influence Hugo's choice of templates.
+Please note that you can use the front matter to influence Hugo’s choice of templates.

 #### Single Template